Articles and Research Papers

 - "The Founding Fish" by John McPhee is a comprehensive historical look at American shad.

 Presentations from the Teacher Training Workshop at the North Carolina Museum of Natural Sciences:

 - American Shad PowerPoint Presentation by Joshua Raabe, Graduate Research Assistant, PhD candidate N.C.
 State University

 - River Restoration and Dam Removal by Lynnette Batt, Associate Director, N.C.
 American Rivers, River Restoration Program

-- American Shad Restoration and Management by Chad Thomas, NC Wildlife Resources Commission - will be added soon!
+- American Shad Restoration and Management by Ben Ricks, NC Wildlife Resources Commission

 Links to Live Web Cams